Last updated: October 16, 2019

 None of these enhancements are visible to customers — they are protected without having to worry about security settings or change how their scripts normally handle file permissions.

-SecureLinks works at the kernal-level to increase security by to prevent all known forms of symbolic link attacks.
+SecureLinks works at the kernel-level to increase security by to prevent all known forms of symbolic link attacks.

 PHP Selector works with CageFS to allow each hosting customer to select their own specific version of PHP, as well as which modules and versions will be used with PHP.
 This gives customers more flexibility and control over their hosting environment.